SparebankenVest/azure-key-vault-to-kubernetes/stable/azure-key-vault-env-injector/README.md

+---
+title: "Env-Injector Helm Chart"
-# Azure Key Vault Env Injector
+description: "Azure Key Vault Env-Injector reference"
+---

 This chart will install a Custom Resource Definition (`AzureKeyVaultEnvSecret`) and a mutating admission webhook, that together enable transparent injection of Azure Key Vault secrets to containers as environment variables.